Hofls/android/theory/getting-started.md

     * Instead of manually adding Activity class, related xml and line to AndroidManifest.xml
         * Use (Right-click on package -> New -> Activity)

+### Android OS
+* Android OS is Linux in which each app is a different user
+    * App files accessible only by one user
+* Each process has its own virtual machine (VM), so an app's code runs in isolation from other apps